tyleralee/AdColony-Android-SDK-3/README.md

 ## Release Notes

-#### Key Features of the SDK 3.2:
+#### Key Features of SDK 3.3:
-* Android Oreo compatibility along with several bugs fixes, stabilty and security improvements.
+* Added Integral Ad Science (IAS) for viewability measurement.
-* User experience improvements via enhanced skippability controls and a new mute/unmute feature.
+* Fixed storage overuse issue reported by a small number of publishers upgrading from 2.x -> 3.x.
-* Post-install events APIs.
+* Added an app option that allows publishers to disable screen sleeps during ad playback.
-* Crash reporting and a new, convenient test mode feature.
+* Several bug fixes, memory usage optimizations, and stability improvements.

-Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions and please check out the 3.2.1 SDK [integration tips](https://www.adcolony.com/blog/2017/09/14/6-steps-optimize-321-sdk-integration/).
+Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions.

 ## Getting Started
 To get started, here is the link to [Android SDK integration documentation](https://github.com/AdColony/AdColony-Android-SDK-3/wiki).